yigit/android-priority-jobqueue/README.md

 public void onSendClick() {
     final String status = editText.getText();
     editText.setText("");
+    //we still call job manager in an async task because it will sync job to disk. new AsyncTask<Void, Void, Void>() {
+        @Override
+        protected Void doInBackground(Void... params) {
             jobManager.addJob(1, new PostTweetJob(status));
         }
+    }.execute();
+}
 ...
 ```

 This is it :).
-No more async tasks, no more shared preferences mess.
+No more async tasks, no more serialization mess, no more network check, no more logic to re-try async tasks if it fails etc.
 Here is what happened:

 ### What Happened?
 * When user clicked send button, `onSendClick` method was called which creates a `PostTweetJob` and adds it to `JobManager` for execution.